 - Aiphone GT Series (Multi-Tenant Security Intercom)

 - Best Video Intercom Systems

 Aiphone vs. Swiftlane Video Intercom – which is better for your building?

 Aiphone, while reliable, is a cumbersome intercom system that builds its foundation on outdated technology and processes.
 To operate, Aiphone requires a Windows Client that can only be managed on compatible, local hardware devices.
 This means that software and system upgrades are manual, which requires ongoing overhead.

 Swiftlane is a cloud-based intercom system with an intuitive admin dashboard that can be managed from anywhere.
 It does not require local hardware to operate software because the software runs in the cloud.
-Cloud-based operation also does not require manual updates.
-With automatic, over-the-air updates, the system is always installed with the current version of software.
+The cloud-based operation also does not require manual updates.
+With automatic, over-the-air updates, the system is always installed with the current version of the software.

 Installation of the Aiphone intercom system requires significant overhead as monitors need to be wired and configured to each receiving station.

 Swiftlane is a wireless intercom system in that it does not require any invasive wiring throughout the facility to make intercom calls to tenants.
 Hardware installation is fast and simple so that buildings and tenants can start using the intercom system the same day.

 Aiphone does not offer a complete access control solution.
 Swiftlane, however, is a complete common area security solution that offers intercom and built-in access control for tenants and as a means of temporary visitor access such as deliveries, contractors, cleaning staff, maintenance, etc.